-This publication has been prepared by a group of experts in air separation technology or oxygen equipment representing oxygen manufacturers and is based on technical information and experience currently available.
+This publication has been prepared by a group of experts in industrial gases technology or oxygen equipment representing oxygen manufacturers and is based on technical information and experience currently available.

-The use of incompatible materials, unsuitable lubricants, improper cleaning and/or ingress of impurities and procedural failures have been identified as root causes of a number of severe incidents involving liquid oxygen valves with concentrations greater than 90 mol % which occurred over the past few years.
-This indicates the need for continual improvement in the fundamental knowledge of design, material selection, manufacturing, cleaning, installation, operation and maintenance processes related to valves in liquid oxygen service.
-This is necessary for liquid oxygen valve specifiers, suppliers and manufacturers as well as those who clean, assemble, install, operate and maintain these valves.
+The use of incompatible materials, unsuitable lubricants, improper cleaning and/or ingress of impurities, and procedural failures have been identified as root causes of a number of severe incidents that occurred over the past few years involving liquid oxygen valves with concentrations greater

+90 mol % of oxygen.
+This indicates the need for continual improvement in the fundamental knowledge of design, material selection, manufacturing, cleaning, installation, operation, maintenance processes, and storage related to valves in liquid oxygen service.
+This is necessary for liquid oxygen valve specifiers, suppliers, and manufacturers as well as those who clean, assemble, install, operate, and maintain these valves.